 Unexplained injuries in babies

 Following on from the Baby G learning review in 2019, a leaflet has been developed by Bexley S.H.I.E.L.D. for families where there are unexplained injuries and bruising in babies and children who are not moving independently.
 The leaflet has been circulated to relevant staff in local hospitals, GP surgeries and medical centres to share with parents to help them understand what to expect in situations of unexplained injuries, the responsibilities of health and other professionals in safeguarding children and the aim of working together with families.
 The leaflet was designed to answer common questions parents may have and is written with a restorative lens, acknowledging the anxiety parents may be experiencing in these situations.
-The leaflet has been developed collaboratively with a parent advisor and it is this type of collaborative work that Bexley F.L.A.R.E. will become involved with.
+The leaflet has been developed collaboratively with a parent advisor and it is this type of collaborative work that Bexley F.L.A.R.E. is involved with.

 S.H.I.E.L.D.’s leaflet is here: Unexplained Injuries leaflet